Beliavsky/Fortran-code-on-GitHub/README.md

 [ferre](https://github.com/callendeprieto/ferre): matches models to data, taking a set of observations and identifying the model parameters that best reproduce the data, in a chi-squared sense, by callendeprieto and holtzmanjon

+[Fortran](https://github.com/nevillejackson/Fortran): programs and subroutine libraries useful in statistical analysis and quantitative genetics.
+Some are by Neville Jackson and others are collected from the public domain.

+[fortran-gmm-EM](https://github.com/Jonas-Finkler/fortran-gmm-EM): extremely efficient implementation of the expectation maximization (EM) algorithm for Gaussian mixtures in Fortran, by Jonas-Finkler

+[FORtran library for Computational Environmental Systems (FORCES)](https://github.com/mhm-ufz/FORCES): codes for optimization, linear and nonparametric regression, random number generation, numerical integration, and other topics

 [fsklearn](https://github.com/zhoutengye/fsklearn): simple module for machine learning in Fortran using scikit-learn, by Zhouteng Ye.
 The module can be used to do training and prediction in Fortran, the training part uses scikit-learn library by calling Python from Fortran, and the prediction part, as it may be called frequently by a Fortran code, is written in Fortran 2003.

 [Functional Single Index Model (FSIM)](https://github.com/sbaek306/FSIM): codes for simulations and real data analysis, which appears in the manscript entitled, "Functional Single Index Model" by Jiang, F., Baek, S., Cao, J., and Ma, Y.

-[Fortran](https://github.com/nevillejackson/Fortran): programs and subroutine libraries useful in statistical analysis and quantitative genetics.
-Some are by Neville Jackson and others are collected from the public domain.

-[fortran-gmm-EM](https://github.com/Jonas-Finkler/fortran-gmm-EM): extremely efficient implementation of the expectation maximization (EM) algorithm for Gaussian mixtures in Fortran, by Jonas-Finkler

 [gslib2.0: Geostatistical Software Library](https://github.com/exepulveda/gslib2.0): aims to create a modern version of the original GSLIB source code, by exepulveda